sikopet/blog/posts/docker.md

 * heavy reliance on the read/write overly filesystem isn't the best storage solution
-* Docker has the notion of volumes that are maintained seprately from the union filesystem
+* Docker has the notion of volumes that are maintained separately from the union filesystem
 * volumes can be shared among containers